mandroid6/machine-learning-Toolbox-SCILAB/Integration Approach/Readme.md

+# Integration Approach Using Jupyter Client for ml features in Scilab

 Following are the important points of this approach:

 - Its essential to know that, we are not planning to have an interactive python environment within Scilab, as it would be unfeasible to manage so many libraries and versions in an efficient manner